JustinLamMSFT/microsoft/microsoft-teams/compare-microsoft-teams-options-b.md

  |

 Collaborative annotations

-Available with Azure Active Directory identity

  |
 |

-Toggle visibility of 8 table rows below
+Toggle visibility of 8 table rows below the Chat and collaboration row

 Chat and collaboration